rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 #### Availability Zones

-Availability Zones represent separate data centre facilities within the same region.
+Availability Zones represent separate data center facilities within the same region.
 What is crucial is that they:
 - are located tens of kilometers apart,
 - are connected by dedicated high-throughput and low-latency fibre-optic networks,
 - have independent power, cooling, and networking.